Updated May 2022

-The principal is relatively sound, the idea being that because dcc control is much more sensitive to pickup performance than the older analogue systems, some form of independant power storage which will release power to the locomotives motor when pickup contact is interupted will smooth loco performance on awkward sections of track.
+The principal is relatively sound, the idea being that because dcc control is much more sensitive to pickup performance than the older analogue systems, some form of independent power storage which will release power to the locomotives motor when pickup contact is interrupted will smooth loco performance on awkward sections of track.

 To benefit from the advantages of dcc control you need to have locomotives with good pickup performance regardless of the gauge you model.
 A minimum of 6 pickup points is the advice I have given for nearly 10 years and despite the advances that have occurred in the last few years on the control side I would not change this advice.
 Model pickup performance is no better now than it was 10 years ago.
 The secret to good dcc running is good and numerous pickups, clean locomotive wheels, and clean tracks with minimal undulations.
 Sticking to these rules will provide all the performance you need even on the smallest n gauge shunters(most have 6 pickups) and insulfrog points.

-I have seen many locomotives fitted with “stay alive” decoders which ran poorly, all have responded to pickup management, equally I have never seen a locomotive which ran poorly respond to the apparant upgrade of a “stay alive” decoder, but they will all respond to pickup management
+I have seen many locomotives fitted with “stay alive” decoders which ran poorly, all have responded to pickup management, equally I have never seen a locomotive which ran poorly respond to the upgrade of a “stay alive” decoder, unless they have also been subject to pickup cleaning and adjustment